-The Federal Reserve tells us that more than $1.2 trillion worth of paper money is in circulation.
-In fact, there is $3774 in cash for every American.
+The Federal Reserve tells us that more than $1.4 trillion worth of U.S. currency is in circulation.
 But we only know where roughly 15 percent of that money is—in banks or in regular, everyday circulation in the United States.
 The other 85 percent of the United States currency supply is simply missing.
 No one knows for sure where it is or what it's doing.
 "We call this the currency enigma," said Edgar Feige, an economics professor emeritus, in an interview with American Public Media’s Marketplace.
 "It’s hard to figure out where this currency is and why so much of it is out there."

 There are some good guesses, but no certainties.
 And those possibilities tell us something about how our economy—and the world's—really works.